 Reduce the stigma

-Even in 2021, mental health can be stigmatized, and it can be difficult for sufferers to talk about the topic openly.
+Even today, mental health can be stigmatized, and it can be difficult for sufferers to talk about the topic openly.
 Many fear judgments or a negative response from colleagues when discussing their own mental health problems.
 This can result in situations shrouded in secrecy, such as being dishonest about why time off is required.
 Keeping the truth hidden only makes the stress worse.
 Teammates can help by talking compassionately about the subject and offering support.
 Having open lines of communication breaks down the taboo and helps to remove the fear of discrimination.

 Share coping mechanisms

-Whether it is yoga and meditation, baking, Zoom quizzes, getting a pet, or having a nice bubble bath at the weekend, self-care can make a big difference in reducing stress after a busy workday.
+Whether it is yoga and meditation, baking, getting a pet, or having a nice bubble bath at the weekend, self-care can make a big difference in reducing stress after a busy workday.
 Sharing techniques with colleagues, and being open about existing stressors in daily life, can help individuals feel less alone.

 Developing intrapersonal skills